oddlama/agenix-rekey/README.md

   inputs.agenix.url = "github:ryantm/agenix";
   inputs.agenix-rekey.url = "github:oddlama/agenix-rekey";
   # Make sure to override the nixpkgs version to follow your flake,
-  # otherwise derivation paths can mismatch, resulting in the rekeyed
+  # otherwise derivation paths can mismatch (when using storageMode = "derivation"),
-  # secrets not being found!
+  # resulting in the rekeyed secrets not being found!
   inputs.agenix-rekey.inputs.nixpkgs.follows = "nixpkgs";
   # also works with inputs.ragenix.url = ...;
   # ...